-Writer's Forum Here November 1
+"Hot Topics" Writer's Forum Here November 1

 "The Writer and Hot Topics" will be the subject of the sixth annual North Carolina Writers Forum.
-Helen Copeland, George Garrett, Bynum Shaw, and Sylvia Wilkinson will be the appearing panelist.
-Sam Ragan will narrate the discussion recurrence with a flexible discussion recurrence. the discussion groups which will be held at 8:15 P.M.
-Friday, November !, in the Parquet Room here at the University.
+Helen Copeland.
+George Garrett, Bynum Shaw, and Sylvia Wilkinson will be the appearing panelist.
+Sam Ragan will narrate the discussion groups which will be held at 8:15 P.M.
+Friday.
+November I, in the Parquet Room here at the University.
+Each of the four panelist has a varied and unusual background upon which to draw both for this discussion and for their works in general.

-Each of the four panelist has a varied and unusual background upon which to draw both for this discussion and for their works in
+discussion and for their works in general.
 Sylvia Wilkinson is a versitile young woman.
-Not only have both her novels (MOSS ON THE NORTH SIDE and A KILLING FROST) been nationally acclaimed, but her art work has been good enough for her to display it in one man shows.
+Not only have both her novels (MOSS ON THE both NORTH SIDE and A KILLING FROST) been nationally acclaimed, but her art work has been good enough for her to display it in one man shows.
 She is also active in drama, athletics, and sports car racing, a hobby she has followed both here and abroad.

+The Durham native drew on her abroad.
 The Durham native drew on her Eastern North Carolina background for both of her novels.
 Her third book, probably to be called BROKEN PEOPLE, is concerned with race.
-Her two year pressures on writers.'
+Her two year

+Pressures on writers."
 She was born in Rochester, Minnesota, but now lives in Charlotte.
-She is a graduate of Wheaton College in Massachusetts. has worked at several prominent summer writing conferences, and is a past-president of the Charlotte Writers Club.
-Her four children. ranging in age from the junior high to the college level, made her elligible for the title, which she won, Charlotte Mother of the

-Bynum Shaw, a native of Burlington who is currently residing in Winston Salem, has drawn on his journalism background (fourteen years with the BALTIMORE SUN) for his two novels.
-While heading the SUN'S German Bureau, he was arrested three times in Iron Curtain Countries for alleged espionage activities.
+She is a graduate of Wheaton College in Massachusetts, has worked at several prominent is a past-president of the Charlotte Writers Club.
+Her four children, ranging in age from the junior high to the college level, made her ellipible for the title, which she won, Charlotte Mother of the Year.
+Bynum Shaw, a native of Burlington who is currently residing in Winston Salem, has dr awn on his journalism background (fourteen years with the BALTIMORE SUN) for his SUN'S German Bureau, he was arrested three times in Iron Curtain Countries for alleged expionage activities.
+The Wake Forest Graduate has reformed to teach on the is